Neural Memory Networks for Seizure Type Classification

 In this research, we perform cross-patient seizure type classification, with an application of supporting the analysis of scalp EEG seizure recordings where epileptologists are not available.
 We first explore the feasibility of adapting deep learning algorithms that have shown promising results for seizure detection for the specific evaluation of seizure type classification.
-Then, we introduce our framework based on memory networks and trainable neural plasticity~\cite{miconi2018differentiable}, which is a mechanism for knowledge discovery, i.e.~a dynamic strategy to read and write relevant information to capture temporal relationships.
+Then, we introduce our framework based on memory networks and trainable neural plasticity~\cite{miconi2018differentiable}, which is a mechanism for knowledge discovery, \ie~a dynamic strategy to read and write relevant information to capture temporal relationships.
 We expand on the work introduced for anomaly detection~\cite{tharindu2019TNNLS} to demonstrate the potential of our architecture for the complex task of multi-class classification of seizures, and compare the results with previously published baseline methods.

-Our technical contributions are summarized as follows: \begin{enumerate} \item This study presents baseline results that compares several traditional deep learning algorithms proposed for seizure detection optimised and evaluated for the task of classifying seizure types. \item We propose a robust approach based on neural memory networks which outperforms state-of-the-art methods for seizure type classification on the TUH EEG Seizure corpus~\cite{shah2018temple}, and the IBM TUSZ pre-processed data~\cite{roy2019machine}. \item We introduce the first application of memory modules, which are capable of mapping long-term relationships, to the field of epilepsy research and demonstrate how they can provide a clear separation between classes using the extracted memory embeddings. \end{enumerate}
+Our technical contributions are summarized as follows: \begin{enumerate} \item This study presents baseline results that compare several traditional deep learning algorithms proposed for seizure detection optimised and evaluated for the task of classifying seizure types. \item We propose a robust approach based on neural memory networks which outperforms state-of-the-art methods for seizure type classification on the TUH EEG Seizure corpus~\cite{shah2018temple}. \item We introduce the first application of memory modules, which are capable of mapping long-term relationships, to the field of epilepsy research and demonstrate how they can provide a clear separation between classes using the extracted memory embeddings. \end{enumerate}